aaronren/Weather/README.md

 # Weather
-Weather app is for learning iOS development.
+Weather app is for iOS learning.